Seven Tips for Days When Homeschooling is NOT Working

 1. Take a Moment

 There’s no way the day is going to get back on course if you, the teacher/adult, are upset and feeling hopeless about things.
 Give yourself a moment to get it together.
-Something as simple as washing your hands or face with cold water, stepping outside, or fixing a cup of tea can you relax and refocus on why you are homeschooling (and to remember that one bad day is not much in the grand scheme of things.)
+Something as simple as washing your hands or face with cold water, stepping outside, or fixing a cup of tea can you relax, refocus, and remember that one bad day is not much in the grand scheme of things.

 2. Pray Together and/or Regroup as Team